Draggie306/CheatSheets/A level/source/Geography.md

 > [tbd] Note: this section is currently being worked on!

 ---
 end of paper 2!

 good luck in Paper 3!
-Hazards are my favourite &lt;3 (sorry drumlins)
+Hazards are my favourite &lt;3 (sorry, drumlins)

 # 3.2 Debates - Disease Dilemmas
 <!-- Note that this is an incomplete cheat sheet.
 No ads will be shown.
 Eventually, the content here will be merged into the [main cheat sheet](https://ibaguette.com/cheatsheets/alevel/geography/all).
 Happy revision!